tobega/tailspin-v0/TailspinReference.md

 # Tailspin reference
-This is the syntax as it is working so far, with some indications of future developments
+This is the syntax as it is working so far, with some indications of future developments.

+Note that you may think that concepts in the language already have other established names that should have been used instead.
+This is deliberate in order to free the mind of preconceived notions.

 _Current limitations_: The current implementation cannot handle very deep recursion.